vulpineblaze/framework_demoes/README.md

 * `git fetch origin`
 * `git reset --hard origin/master`

 ## Development Schedule
-This section is to help coordinate any sort of timeline building, as well as help us to coordinate our schedules
+This section is to help coordinate any sort of timeline building, as well as help us to coordinate our schedules.
+Real life supercedes all schedules directives, except where specifically stated & agreed upon.

 #### Weekly
 * We will separately made code changes, when we find time.
+Shoot for at least 1 per week.
-* We will make our best attempt at meeting every Friday for 2-4+ hours to coordinate our changes and make some progress on exisitng issues & features.
+* We will make our best attempt at meeting every Friday for 2-4+ hours to coordinate our changes and make some progress on existing issues & features.
+** If not, we can *make it up* by doing more solo work the week before.

 #### Monthly
 * We will both coordinate our scheudles and attempt to declare a "*Coding Weekend!* " 1-2 times monthly to make 'sprint' and make serious headway on the larger|new|outstanding issues & features.